 - Drug interaction: Hemp seeds could interact with drugs that support blood clotting, such as anticoagulantsiXDrugs that lower the risk of strokes and heart attacks by preventing the formation of blood clots (warfarin), and treat irregular heartbeat (digoxin).
 Consuming diureticsiXDrugs that help lower blood pressure and clear excess salt and water from the body with hemp seeds may cause dangerously low potassium levels, which could adversely affect your heart.

 Other Hemp Seed Products You Can Have During Pregnancy

-Besides hemp seeds, mothers can include hemp seed oil, hemp seed milk, and hemp seed protein powder in their diet.
+Besides hemp seeds, mothers can include hemp seed oil, hemp seed milk, and hemp seed protein powder in their prenatal nutritional diet.
 These hemp seeds products contain little or no THC and CBD and are usually safe for pregnant women.

 However, to ensure your and your baby’s safety, you must talk to your healthcare professional.
 Depending on your and your child’s health, your healthcare provider will guide you on whether these products are safe for you and in what quantities.

 1. Is hemp seed oil lotion safe during pregnancy?